marilenadaquino/computational_thinking/2_lesson/README.md

 >>> m.group(0)
 'def'
 ~~~~
-Among the operations, we ca nsubstitute strings or delete them.
+Among the operations, we can substitute strings or delete them.
 ~~~~
 >>> old_list = ['Gibbon, Peter [person]', 'Centret for udviklingsforskning (Denmark) [organisation]']
 >>> for auth in old_list: